The Last Kingdom of Al Andalus (The Play)

 ISABELLA.

-I have often wondered, what lieth beyond the seas.
+Oft have I wondered what lieth beyond the seas.

 FERDINAND.

-Soon, we shall enough wealth amassed to answer that question.
+Soon, we shall amass enough wealth to find the answer to that question.

 ISABELLA.